shaido987/novel-dataset/README.md

 Creates a dataset from novelupdates (https://www.novelsupdates.com) containing information about translated novels.

-The dataset contains transalted English novels from eight different original languages.
+The dataset contains translated English novels from eight different original languages.